JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.2 - Parsing.md

      | LitString Text
 ```

 We leave some room for future expansion, to avoid being (completely) overwhelmed.
-Notably, operator sections are missing, but will be fairly easily included later.
+Notably, operator sections and list comprehensions are missing, but will be fairly easily included later.

 Local bindings can appear in many places.
 Bindings can be accompanied by `Sig`s, and can bind functions or patterns.